 Rob graduated magna cum laude from Cornell College in Iowa with a major in philosophy and a minor in music.
 As an undergraduate Rob was elected to Phi Beta Kappa, was the business manager of The Cornellian, appropriations chair of the student senate, and sang with the chamber singers and concert choir.
 Before attending William & Mary, he worked as the news editor for the Mount Vernon-Lisbon Sun and as editor of the West Branch Times, both in Iowa.
 At William & Mary, Rob earned honors in Legal Skills I and was awarded a graduate research fellowship with the Institute of Bill of Rights Law.
 He wrote for the law school newspaper and was an active member of the Student Hurricane Network and the Virginia ACLU.
 He was the 2010 recipient of the Virginia State Bar's Oliver White Hill Law Student Pro Bono Award, honoring one third-year law student for extraordinary pro bono work.
-Rob spent summer 2008 interning with the Northern Virginia Capital Defender’s Office and summer 2009 with the California Appellate Project in San Francisco.
-He was awarded a post-graduate fellowship to work in the Public Defender's Office in Alexandria, Virginia, and is now an Assistant Public Defender in Newport News, Virginia.
+Rob spent summer 2008 interning with the Northern Virginia Capital Defender’s Office, spent summer 2009 with the California Appellate Project in San Francisco, and was awarded a post-graduate fellowship to work in the Public Defender's Office in Alexandria, Virginia in 2010.
+After 3 1/2 years of working as an Assistant Public Defender in Newport News, Virginia, Rob is now the Tony Dunn Legal Fellow at the ACLU of Virginia in Richmond, where he'll spend two years working to reform Virginia's criminal justice system.

 His Own Words